kubevirt/kubevirt.github.io/_posts/2020-05-25-SELinux-from-basics-to-KubeVirt.md

 ## SELinux 101

-At its core, SELinux is a whitelist-based security policy system intended to limit interactions between Linux processes and files.
+At its core, SELinux is a allow list-based security policy system intended to limit interactions between Linux processes and files.
 Simplified, it can be visualized as a "syscall firewall".

 Policies are based on statically defined types, that can be assigned to files, processes and other objects.